suchitadoshi1987/Blogger/README.md

 You can see top 10 posts on the main screen, and you also have 5 recent posts with a link to view each of the blog.

 Also, I have set the limit of characters on the "List of Blogs" page to be 150, if you want to see the whole blog, you can click on "Read More"

+Note: this is an ember app hence it will work only with ember s --proxy http://127.0.0.1:8080